 PHIL 400.
-Mathematical Logic I (4)
+Mathematical Logic 1 (4)

 Propositional calculus, quantification theory, axiomatics and natural deduction, decision procedures.
 Introduction to some non-classical logics, such as intuitionistic logic, modal logic, deontic logic, doxastic logic.
 Indication of the significance of mathematical logic for mathematics and computer science.
-Prerequisites: PHIL 110 or MATH 301 or approval of the department.
+Prerequisites: PHIL 110 or MATH 301 or consent of instructor.
 Same as MATH 400.